OpenCTI-Platform/opencti/docs/docs/deployment/rollover.md

 ## Introduction

 ElasticSearch and OpenSearch both support rollover on indices.
-OpenCTI has been designed to be able to use aliases for indices and so support very well index lifeycle policies.
+OpenCTI has been designed to be able to use aliases for indices and so support very well index lifecycle policies.
 Thus, by default OpenCTI initialized indices with a suffix `-00001` and use wildcard to query indices.
 When rollover policies are implemented (default starting OCTI 5.9.X if you initialized your platform at this version), indices are splitted to keep a reasonable volume of data in shards.

 ![Indices](assets/indices.png)